gitter-badger/start/README.md

 Here's how you can transform your usual GitHub account into a powerful project management tool in two steps.

-##### 1. Go to https://www.zenhub.io/ or directly install the Chrome extension from [the webstore](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd)
+**1.** Go to https://www.zenhub.io/ or directly install the Chrome extension from [the webstore](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd)

-##### 2. Connect your GitHub account with Zenhub
+**2.** Connect your GitHub account with Zenhub.
+* You can check if everything went okay by checking [your Github application settings](https://github.com/settings/applications).
+You should see ZenHub as one of the authorized applications.

 *Please note that you _need_ to install the zenhub extension in order to view and use GitHub as described in this guide.